Kitware/tangelo/docs/tutorials/db-vis.rst

 This is a very simple HTML file with a ``div`` element (line 9), in which we will place a Vega visualization.

-Next, we have some simple JavaScript to go along with this HTML file:
+Next, we have some simple JavaScript to go along with this HTML file, in `index.js <../_static/tng/index.js>`_:

 .. literalinclude:: ../static/tng/index.js
     :language: javascript